Dichlofenthion: Environmental fate

 Dichlofenthion has a relatively short half-life of only a few minutes in both water and soils.
-While little research has been conducted over the environmental fate this compound, much is known about the compound class in which it resides.
+While little research has been conducted over the environmental fate of this compound, much is known about the compound class in which it resides.

-Dichlofenthion is generally considered to be an organophosphate pesticide, although in a strict chemical sense, it is a phosphorothioate.
+Dichlofenthion is generally considered to be an organophosphate pesticide, although chemically it is a phosphorothioate.
 Because most organophosphate pesticides biodegrade relatively quickly, they are generally regarded as safe for use.
 While this may be true for most compounds, bacteria still require time to adapt to break down new compounds introduced to the soil.
 It has been shown that degradation rates increase as the same compounds are introduced repeatedly into the soil.

-Because the sorption to soil and sediment is considered high, dichlofenthion is not a highly mobile compound.
+Because the absorption to soil and sediment is considered high, dichlofenthion is not a highly mobile compound.
 The estimated half-life of dichlofenthion in water, soil, and sediment is less than a few minutes.
 The estimated half-life in the air is 2.78 hours, much higher than that in water, soil, and sediment.
-The estimated wastewater treatment removal efficiency is 84 percent with approximately 5% to air.
+The estimated wastewater treatment removal efficiency is 84%, with approximately 5% to air.

+Bioaccumulation potential: consists of how a substance accumulates in a living organism, additionally, this could lead to indirect exposure for organisms at the top of the food chain.

+Since dichlofenthion is an organophosphate, it generally does not bioaccumulate to the same extent as other types of pesticides such as organochlorine.

+Persistence and degradation: provides data about how long does a certain chemical remain active in the environment; this data includes half-life, in soil and water, and its degradation, which happens through processes such as photolysis, hydrolysis, microbial action...

+Dichlofenthion persistence in the environment can pose risks to wildlife and contaminate water sources.

+Ecotoxicity

+It refers to the capability of a chemical to cause harm to non-target organisms and the environment.

+Dichlofenthion's ecotoxicity affects mainly fish and other aquatic invertebrates.

+Health

+Human acute organophosphorus poisoning can result from occupational, accidental, criminal, or intentional exposure (i.e. suicidal ingestion).

+Muscarinic effects

+Acute muscarinic effects on the heart can be life-threatening, including bradycardia, hypotension, and cardiac conduction abnormalities due to heightened vagal tone.
+In the respiratory system, muscarinic activation leads to bronchoconstriction, increased bronchial secretions, and potential respiratory distress.
+Gastrointestinal disturbances manifest as heightened motility, resulting in abdominal discomfort, diarrhea, and nausea.
+Urinary effects encompass urgency, frequency, and, in severe instances, incontinence due to muscarinic stimulation in the urinary tract.

+Nicotinic effects

+The nicotinic effects of dichlorofenthion predominantly target neuromuscular junctions, triggering a range of muscular and neurological symptoms.
+By inhibiting acetylcholinesterase, dichlorofenthion prolongs the activation of nicotinic receptors, leading to muscle fasciculations, weakness, and potentially paralysis, with respiratory muscles being particularly vulnerable.
+Additionally, dichlorofenthion's interaction with nicotinic receptors in the central nervous system can induce neurological manifestations such as headache, dizziness, and confusion.
+In severe cases, dichlorofenthion poisoning may progress to seizures and coma, highlighting its profound impact on both muscular and neurological functions.